Stickman230/Stickman230/README.md

-# Welcome to Stickman230's GitHub Profile!
+# Welcome to My GitHub Profile(●'◡'●)!

 ## About Me
-[Add a brief personal introduction here.
-This could include your professional background, interests, and any relevant achievements.]
+I Love computer science and I was able to carry out several personal and group projects throughout my studies and start at university, I mostly work in : Python, SQL, Java…
+Very comfortable working cooperatively in a team.
+I currently speak 4 languages ​​the first two fluently: English, French, Chinese and Spanish.

+I hope to have the chance to pursue futher projects on cybersecurity🔥🔥

-## Featured Projects
+## Featured Projects 📃

 ### 1. Java-OOP-Project
 - Description: A collaborative social media project for an OOP module.
 - Technologies: HTML